another-ai/stable_cascade_easy/README.md

 3. ```pip install -r requirements.txt```

 # Scheduler
 You can choose between DDPMWuerstchenScheduler(default), DPM++ 2M Karras and LCM.
-Euler a and DPM++ SDE Karras create errors so it can't be selected, scheduler only for prior models, decode model only works with default scheduler.
+Euler a and DPM++ SDE Karras create errors so it can't be selected, scheduler only for prior model, decode model only works with default scheduler.

 # Scheduler - LCM
 If you select LCM you can use 6+ steps on prior models so the image creation is even faster